benkaiser/stretto/README.md

 ### Planned features

 - See the projects public [Trello board](https://trello.com/b/cXdOSOoR/node-music-player) for features planned / implemented.
 If you want to request a feature, please [create an issue](https://github.com/benkaiser/node-music-player/issues/new).

-### FAQ

-#### Q: Why do you use taglib?

-A: We depend on the [musicmetadata](https://github.com/leetreveil/musicmetadata) library for scanning most song attributes including cover photos, however scanning song duration in [musicmetadata](https://github.com/leetreveil/musicmetadata) is really slow.
-Taglib solves this problem by implementing extremely fast scanning of track audio attributes (i.e song length).
-If you really wish to install without taglib, just strip out all the taglib code in `library_functions.js` (the application should function as normal, just without song durations displayed).